legendu-net/blog/misc/content/2014/01/hadoop-fs-tips/hadoop-fs-tips.markdown

     `hadoop dfs` has been deprecated in favor of `hdfs dfs`.
     `hdfs dfs` is recommended when you work with HDFS only.

-## General Tips

-1. The HDFS command supports wildcards.
-    However,
-    `*` represents all files/directories
-    including hidden ones (which is different from Linux/Unix shell).

-2. The success file `_SUCCESS` is generated when a Spark/Hadoop application succeed.
-    It can be used to check whether the data produced by a Spark application is ready.
-    The success file `_HIVESUCCESS` is generated when a Hive table is refreshed successfully.
-    It can be used to check whether a Hive table is ready for consumption.

 ## cat - Print a File